-- 4.5 To assist a Member exercise the Member's professional judgement in respect of the extent and breadth of review and analysis, a Members should considermay find it helpful to consider addressing the following six-five areas when performing a Valuation Service: - (i) The Eeconomic environment and industry in which the business operates; - (ii) Company-specific non-financial information (e.g. company operating structure and lifecycle stage); - (iii) Company-specific financial information (e.g. historical and future orientated financial statements); - (iv) Valuation context (e.g. precedent Valuations and transactions for the subject business/interest, comparable transactions, and public market prices of comparable companies); and - (v) Valuation assessments (e.g. performing Valuation calculations using various Valuation Approaches or Valuation Methods). - 4.6 In determining the extent of review and analysis to be undertaken in each of these six five areas, Members should use their expertise and professional judgement.
-The following table provides guidance to Members on the extent of work that might be undertaken in each of the six-five areas, depending on the type of Valuation Service.
+- 4.5 To assist a Member exercise the Member's professional judgement in respect of the extent and breadth of review and analysis, a Member may find it helpful to consider the following five areas when performing a Valuation Service: - (i) The economic environment and industry in which the business operates; - (ii) Company-specific non-financial information (e.g. company operating structure and lifecycle stage): - (iii) Company-specific financial information (e.g. historical and future orientated financial statements); - (iv) Valuation context (e.g. precedent Valuations and transactions for the subject business/interest, comparable transactions, and public market prices of comparable companies); and - (v) Valuation assessments (e.g. performing Valuation calculations using various Valuation Approaches or Valuation Methods). - 4.6 In determining the extent of review and analysis to be undertaken in each of these five areas, Members should use their expertise and professional judgement.
+The following table provides guidance to Members on the extent of work that might be undertaken in each of the five areas, depending on the type of Valuation Service.